 "Field of Dreams"

 Considering I have a cold, black obsidian heart, any movie that manages to pry a tear from my eyes is always considered a quality film.
-And when it comes to manly tearjerkers, it doesn't get much more satisfying than "Field of Dreams."
-What starts as almost a baseball-themed mystery turns into a beautiful and emotion-packed family reunion, all thanks to the power of baseball.
+And when it comes to manly tearjerkers, it doesn't get much more satisfying tear-jerky than "Field of Dreams."
+What starts as almost a baseball-themed mystery turns into a beautiful and emotion-packed family reunion, all thanks to the power of America's pastime.

-Costner has a reputation as being a somewhat bland actor (though he's very sly and charming in "Bull Durham"), but I think that actually works to "Field of Dreams'" advantage.
-It's a solid performance, but its best attribute is our ability to project ourselves onto Ray Kinsella and his emotions.
+Costner has a reputation as being a somewhat bland actor, though he's very sly and charming in "Bull Durham" – and I think his everyman-ness actually works to "Field of Dreams'" advantage, allowing the audience to project itself onto Ray Kinsella and his emotions.
 The audience can easily imagine itself having a catch and feeling the magic of that seemingly simple yet timeless interaction between father, son and some chunks of leather.

-"Major League," starring Tom Berenger and Captain Crazy himself, Charlie Sheen, isn't a revolutionary sports movie by any standard.
-It doesn't have the real sweat and grit of "Bull Durham," and its story, featuring a cute romance and ragtag band of losers suddenly in the thralls of a pennant chase, is far more conventional.
+"Major League," starring Tom Berenger and Charlie Sheen, isn't a revolutionary sports movie by any standard.
+It doesn't have the real sweat and grit of "Bull Durham," and its story – featuring a cute romance and ragtag band of losers suddenly in the thralls of a pennant chase – is far more conventional.
 Plus, I always argue the ending is not as happy as it seems because Berenger's knees seemingly exploded while running to first, leaving the team without their starting catcher for playoffs.

 That being said, "Major League" is still a great movie.
-The characters, including the "Wild Thing" Ricky Vaughn and "Willie Mays" Hayes, whose catchphrase is another entry in my personal book of great quotes, are memorable, and the script is filled with hilarious lines.
-Most of the best lines come from the inimitable Bob Uecker ("Just a bit outside!").
+The characters, including the "Wild Thing" Ricky Vaughn and "Willie Mays" Hayes, whose catchphrase is another entry in my personal book of great quotes, are memorable, and the script is filled with hilarious lines – most of which coming from the inimitable Bob Uecker. ("Just a bit outside!")
 Plus, much of "Major League" was filmed at Milwaukee County Stadium, so it gets several extra points for nostalgia.
+Yay for homer-ism!

-"Moneyball" is a very strange kind of baseball movie.
-For one, it doesn't seem to care all that much for the actual game.
-Most of the exciting baseball action takes place off screen; even Scott Hatteberg's climactic game-winning home run is only really seen through Billy Beane (Brad Pitt)'s locker room reaction.
-Plus, the Steven Zaillian/Aaron Sorkin script is far more interested in the team's failures than in their triumphs.
+"Moneyball" is a very peculiar baseball movie.
+For one, it doesn't seem to care all that much for the actual game on the field.
+Most of the exciting baseball action takes place off screen; even Scott Hatteberg's climactic game-winning home run is only really seen through Billy Beane's (Brad Pitt) locker room reaction.
+Plus, the witty, whip-sharp Steven Zaillian/Aaron Sorkin script is far more interested in the team's failures than in their triumphs.